US officials: Russia behind spread of virus disinformation

-WASHINGTON (AP) - Russian intelligence services are using a trio of English-language websites to spread disinformation about the coronavirus pandemic, seeking to exploit a crisis that America is struggling to contain ahead of the presidential election in November, U.S. officials said Tuesday.
+WASHINGTON (AP) - U.S. officials say Russian intelligence officers are spreading disinformation about the coronavirus pandemic through English-language websites, trying to exploit a crisis that America is struggling to contain before the presidential election in November.

-Two Russians who have held senior roles in Moscow’s military intelligence service known as the GRU have been identified as responsible for a disinformation effort reaching American and Western audiences, U.S. government officials said.
-They spoke to The Associated Press on condition of anonymity because they were not authorized to speak publicly.
+Two Russians who have held senior roles in Moscow’s military intelligence service known as the GRU have been identified as responsible for a disinformation effort meant to reach American and Western audiences, according to U.S. government officials.
+They were not authorized to discuss the matter publicly and spoke on condition of anonymity Tuesday.

+Russian officials on Wednesday rejected the accusations as “conspiracy theories” and a “persistent phobia.”
+One of the sites singled out by the U.S. posted a response denouncing as “categorically false” the American assertions that it was linked to the Russian military intelligence service or was involved in propaganda.

-Between late May and early July, one of the officials said, the websites singled out Tuesday published about 150 articles about the pandemic response, including coverage aimed either at propping up Russia or denigrating the U.S.
+Between late May and early July, one of the officials said, the websites published about 150 articles about the pandemic response, including coverage aimed either at propping up Russia or denigrating the U.S.

+The U.S. government’s chief counterintelligence executive warned in a rare public statement Friday about Russia’s continued use of internet trolls to advance their goals.

-Even apart from politics, the twin crises buffeting the country and much of the world - the pandemic and race relations and protests - have offered fertile territory for misinformation or outfight falsehoods.
-Trump himself has come under scrutiny for sharing misinformation about a disproven drug for treating the coronavirus in videos that were taken down by Twitter and Facebook.
+The pandemic and race relations and protests across the U.S. have offered fertile territory for misinformation or outfight falsehoods.
+Trump himself has come under scrutiny for sharing misinformation about a disproved drug for treating the coronavirus in videos that were taken down by Twitter and Facebook.

-Officials described the Russian disinformation as part of an ongoing and persistent effort to advance false narratives and cause confusion.
-They did not say whether the effort behind these particular websites was directly related to the November election, though some of the coverage appeared to denigrate Trump’s Democratic challenger, Joe Biden, and does call to mind Russian efforts from 2016 to exacerbate race relations in America and drive corruption allegations against U.S. political figures.
+Officials did not say whether the effort behind these particular websites was directly related to the November election, though some of the coverage appeared to denigrate Trump’s Democratic challenger, Joe Biden, and called to mind Russian efforts in 2016 to exacerbate race relations in America and spread corruption allegations against U.S. political figures.

-Though U.S. officials have warned before about the spread of disinformation tied to the pandemic, they went further on Tuesday by singling out a particular information agency that is registered in Russia, InfoRos and that operates a series of websites - InfoRos.ru, Infobrics.org and OneWorld.press - that have leveraged the pandemic to promote anti-Western objectives and to spread disinformation.
+U.S. officials have warned before about the spread of disinformation tied to the pandemic.
+But on Tuesday, they went further by singling out a particular information agency that is registered in Russia, InfoRos.
+It operates a series of websites - InfoRos.ru, Infobrics.org and OneWorld.press - that have leveraged the pandemic to promote anti-Western objectives and to spread disinformation.

-The sites promote their narratives in a sophisticated but insidious effort that U.S. officials liken to money laundering, where stories in well-written English - and often with pro-Russian sentiment and anti-U.S. sentiment - are cycled through other news sources to conceal their origin and enhance the legitimacy of the information.
+Officials say the sites promote their narratives in a sophisticated way that they liken to money laundering, where stories in well-written English - and often with pro-Russian sentiment - are cycled through other news sources to conceal their origin and enhance the legitimacy of the information.

 The sites also amplify stories that originate elsewhere, the government officials said.

-Beyond the coronavirus, there’s also a focus on America, global politics and topical stories of the moment.
+An email to InfoRos was not immediately returned Tuesday.
+OneWorld rejected the allegations as “categorically false” in a statement posted Wednesday.

+Kremlin spokesman Dmitry Peskov called the allegations “some kind of a persistent phobia.”
+He said the Russian press was continuing to cover the coronavirus and that there was “no need need to blame objective and quality work of the media.”

-A headline Tuesday on InfoRos.ru about the unrest roiling major American cities read “Chaos in the Blue Cities,” accompanying a story that lamented how New Yorkers who grew up in the tough-on-crime approach of Mayors Rudy Giuliani and Michael Bloomberg “must adapt to life in high-crime urban areas.”
+A headline Tuesday on InfoRos.ru about the unrest roiling American cities read “Chaos in the Blue Cities,” accompanying a story that lamented how New Yorkers who grew up under the tough-on-crime approach of former Mayors Rudy Giuliani and Michael Bloomberg “and have zero street smarts” must now “adapt to life in high-crime urban areas.”

-Another story carried the headline of “Ukrainian Trap for Biden,” and claimed that “Ukrainegate” - a reference to stories surrounding Biden’s son Hunter’s former ties to a Ukraine gas company - “keeps unfolding with renewed vigors.”
+Another story carried the headline of “Ukrainian Trap for Biden,” and claimed that “Ukrainegate” - a reference to stories surrounding Biden’s son Hunter and his former ties to a Ukraine gas company - “keeps unfolding with renewed vigor.”

-Two individuals who have also held leadership roles at InfoRos, identified Tuesday as Denis Valeryevich Tyurin and Aleksandr Gennadyevich Starunskiy, have previously served in a GRU unit specializing in military psychological intelligence and maintain deep contacts there, the officials said.
+U.S. officials have identified two of the people believed to be behind the sites’ operations.
+The men, Denis Valeryevich Tyurin and Aleksandr Gennadyevich Starunskiy, have previously held leadership roles at InfoRos but have also served in a GRU unit specializing in military psychological intelligence and maintain deep contacts there, the officials said.

 InfoRos and One World’s ties to the Russian state have attracted scrutiny in the past from European disinformation analysts.